mpaulinv/mpaulinv.github.io/index.md

 **About Me**

+Hi, I’m Mario Paulin Vega!
+Welcome to my portfolio.

-I’m a Data Science Manager with a strong foundation in economics and a passion for turning complex data into clear, actionable insights.
-With several years of experience in the financial sector, I’ve led and delivered analytics and machine learning projects that support decision-making, risk assessment, and operational efficiency.
+I’m a Data Scientist with a background in economics and a genuine enthusiasm for making sense of complex data.
+Over the years, I’ve had the chance to lead projects in the financial sector that use analytics and machine learning to solve real business challenges.
+I have also worked as an analytics consultant and on academic projects.

-My background includes hands-on work in predictive modeling, statistical validation, and data pipeline development, as well as reviewing and improving code for accuracy and performance.

-I enjoy leading and mentoring data science teams, helping others grow while fostering a collaborative, impact-driven environment.
-By combining technical expertise in Python, R, SAS, and SQL with a strategic understanding of business needs, I bridge the gap between data and action.
-My work in statistical model validation, risk analytics, and process automation has consistently led to improved accuracy, efficiency, and compliance in high-stakes environments.
+I enjoy the hands-on side of data science—building predictive models, validating results, creating data pipelines, and making sure the code is clean and reliable.
+But what drives me is collaborating with others: leading and mentoring teams, and growing while working together toward meaningful results.

+My technical toolkit includes Python, R, SAS, SQL, Hive, and Spark and I enjoy learning new technologies.
+I’m equally passionate about understanding the bigger picture and connecting data work to strategic decisions.
+Whether it’s model validation, risk analytics, or automating processes, I’m committed to making data science practical, accurate, and impactful.

+Thanks for stopping by.
+Feel free to explore my projects, check out my CV, or get in touch if you want to connect.

 Explore my [Projects](projects/), view my [CV](cv/), or [Contact me](#contact).